-In Paris, Max Keiser, a financial analyst, told Al Jazeera that the financial crisis was a result of “… pure greed, pure hubris – the gods are punishing us humans.
+Speaking to Al Jazeera from Paris, Max Keiser, a financial analyst, said: “[This is] pure greed, pure hubris, the gods are punishing us humans.

 “We are going to enter something like 1893 which was a lot worse than the 1929 [Wall Street crash].

 “This is a catastrophe, these are suicide bankers … they are almost completely out of control.”